gordicaleksa/pytorch-GAT/README.md

 Compare this to hardware needed even for the smallest of [transformers](https://github.com/gordicaleksa/pytorch-original-transformer#hardware-requirements)!

 On the other hand the `PPI` dataset is much more GPU-hungry.
-You'll need a GPU with 8+ GBs of VRAM, or you can reduce the batch size to 1 and make the model "slimmer" and thus try to reduce the VRAM consumption.
+You'll need a GPU with **8+ GBs** of VRAM, or you can reduce the batch size to 1 and make the model "slimmer" and thus try to reduce the VRAM consumption.

 ### Future todos:

-* Figure out why are the `attention coefficients equal to 0` for the PPI dataset (second and third layer)
+* Figure out why are the *attention coefficients equal to 0* (for the PPI dataset, second and third layer)
 * Potentially add an implementation leveraging PyTorch's `sparse API`

 If you have an idea of how to implement GAT using PyTorch's sparse API please feel free to submit a PR.